-Learning how to deal with caregiver stress is an important skill caregivers must learn to ensure their own long term well-being.
+Learning how to deal with caregiver stress is an important skill that family caregivers can learn in order to improve their own health and wellbeing.

 The more time and energy you put into taking care of yourself, the more you will be able to care for those around you.